Data Sources Overview

 Native data sources come packaged with HelloID, and can be neither created nor deleted.
 An example of a native data source is the HelloID Groups data source.

 Static data source

 Static data sources are manually configured lists of data.
 They do not rely on outside sources or scripts.
-They are useful for simple form elements used across multiple forms, whose options don't change very often.
+They are useful to populate simple form elements used across multiple forms, whose options don't change very often.

 Task data source

 Task data sources get their data from tasks that you've created separately.
 Typically, these are tasks that contain a PowerShell script.
 For example, a task data source can populate a form element with data from an API.

 PowerShell data source

 PowerShell data sources provide similar functionality to task data sources.
-In comparison to task data sources, PowerShell data sources:
+But in comparison to task data sources, PowerShell data sources:

 - Directly encapsulate your PowerShell script, so you don't need to create a separate PowerShell task.
-This is analogous to how tasks themselves can be encapsulated inside other objects.
 This provides a tighter grouping of your script and data source.